shatakshi30/Applied-Machine-Learning-course/README.md

 # Applied-Machine-Learning-course

-Welcome to my Applied Machine Learning coursework repository, completed as part of my M.S. in Bioinformatics at Johns Hopkins University.
 This repository contains a structured and well-documented collection of assignments covering a broad spectrum of machine learning topics and real-world applications.

 Each module is organized into its own folder with a dedicated `README.md` summarizing objectives, tasks, models used, and implementation highlights.